Wednesday, April 26, 2023

 Military Vehicle Needed

 During the war the US infantry needed a low-profile, powerful vehicle with four-wheel drive.
 Three commercial companies put in their bids, American Bantam, Willys Overland Motors, and Ford Motor Company.
+This is the Birth of Jeep an American Icon.

 Each company was tasked to build a vehicle for testing.
 In July of 1941 the contract was awarded to Willys Overland motors using combined parts of all three prototypes.
 The Willys MB was born.